Zero Waste Facility Certification

 A: We can certify any number of facilities; only the facilities that undergo evaluation will be considered in scope for the SCS Zero Waste Certification.
 Every facility is certified to the diversion rate achieved at that facility.

-Q: What are diversion amounts and how are they calculated?
+Q: What is the diversion percentage and how is it calculated?

 A: Waste that is no longer generated due to a new production or procurement process.
 For example, a company switches from single use molds to reusable molds, or from carboard packaging from suppliers to reusable containers.
 SCS recognizes reductions from redesign towards a company’s total diversion percentage for a 12-month period.

-Q: I don’t understand all of types of waste and measurements that are part of the Zero Waste standard and a zero waste audit.
+Q: I don’t understand all of diversion pathways that are considered by the SCS standard.
 Do you have a list of Zero Waste definitions?

-- Average Residual Percentages: Industry averages of residuals calculated in formal studies.
-For example, in the state of California, the California Environmental Protection Agency (CEPA) conducted a study which showed that the residuals percentages for the year 2005 are: Single-Stream Materials Recovery Facility (MRF): 14%, Multi-Stream: 6%, Mixed Waste: 81%, Construction and Demolition (C&D) 23%.
-These can be applied to an Operator’s outgoing materials if an affidavit with a specific percentage cannot be provided by the recycling facility.
+- Average Residual Percentages: Industry averages of residuals calculated in formal studies.2 These can be applied to a Facility under Assessment’s outgoing materials if an affidavit with a specific percentage cannot be provided by the External Vendor.
+See definition for Residuals.

-- E-Waste: Consumer and business electronic equipment that is near or at the end of its useful life (such as computers, televisions, and cell phones)
+- E-Waste Recovery: The process of recovering valuable materials from consumer and business electronic equipment that is near or at the end of its useful life (such as computers, televisions, and cell phones)⁵.
+This process is undertaken by licensed facilities.

-- Prevented Waste from Redesign: Waste that would have occurred under a former process, but has since been eliminated due to redesign of the product or packaging.
-Prevented waste from redesign can be calculated by dividing the previous year’s total weight of the (now) prevented waste by the total number of units of product created in the previous year.
-Then multiplying this result by the number of units generated in the current year.
-Process will be reviewed on a case-by-case basis to ensure claims of prevented waste from redesign are accurate.
+- Prevented through Redesign: A diversion method in which waste that would have occurred under a former process has since been eliminated due to redesign of the product, packaging, or process.
+Prevented waste from redesign can be calculated by dividing the previous year’s total weight of the (now) prevented waste by the total number of units of product created in the previous year, then multiplying this result by the number of units generated in the current year.
+An Operator’s process will be reviewed on a case-by-case basis to ensure claims of prevented waste from redesign are accurate.
+Prevented waste can only be claimed for a year from the implementation of a redesign process.

-- Residuals: Waste material that remains after processing has taken place.
-Residuals percentages are specific to the type of recycling facility as well as to the state or city (depending on available data).
-Operator is responsible for obtaining these percentages in an affidavit from the facilities used for processing.
-Average Residual Percentages may be used if affidavits from facilities cannot be provided.
-See Average Residual Percentages above.
+- Residuals: Waste material that remains after diversion process has taken place.
+Residuals percentages are specific to the type of diversion method, external vendor, as well as to the state or city (depending on available data).
+Operator may obtain these percentages in an affidavit from the External Vendors used for diversion.
+Average Residual Percentages or actual data may be used in place of affidavits.

-- Waste-to-Energy (WTE): Energy recovered from material that would have been disposed of as waste but instead has been collected through managed processes [ISO 14021].
-This method includes incineration, pyrolysis, and anaerobic digestion where the main purpose and output of the process is to create energy.
+- Waste-to-Energy (WTE): Energy recovered from material that would have been sent to landfill but instead has been collected through managed processes [based on ISO 14021].
+This method includes combustion, pyrolysis, and anaerobic digestion where the main purpose and output of the process is to create energy.
+WTE can be either an internal or external diversion method.

 Q: What other environmental certifications does SCS offer?